Rahaf-Eltayeb/streaming-subscription-churn-analysis/README.md

-# streaming-subscription-churn-analysis
-End-to-end churn analysis for a fictional streaming subscription service — Python (cleaning + EDA), SQL (business questions), and Tableau (interactive dashboard) to uncover why customers cancel and which segments are highest risk.
-Built on a synthetic dataset modeled after real-world streaming platforms.
+This project uses a synthetic dataset modeled on streaming subscription services (not actual Netflix data) to practice churn analysis.